Monsanto deal with Novozymes aims to accelerate new crop products

-(Reuters) - Monsanto Co (MON.N), the world’s largest seed company, said Tuesday that a deal with Danish company Novozymes to form a long-term research and development alliance should accelerate the release of microbial-based products designed to improve crop production.
+Dec 10 (Reuters) - Monsanto Co, the world’s largest seed company, said Tuesday that a deal with Danish company Novozymes to form a long-term research and development alliance should accelerate the release of microbial-based products designed to improve crop production.

-The news helped to slightly lift shares in St. Louis-based Monsanto, and analysts said while the biological work is not likely to offer a near-term revenue boost, it does hold long-term promise.
+The news helped to lightly lift shares in St. Louis-based Monsanto, and analysts said while the biological work is not likely to offer a near-term revenue boost, it does hold long-term promise.

 “I like the transaction.
 This is a brand new opportunity,” said BGC Financial equity research analyst Mark Gulley.
 “This supplements Monsanto’s current crop protection portfolio.”

 Monsanto is known for its development of genetically modified crops and Roundup herbicide.
-The company has broad global market marketshare of biotech corn, soybeans and other crops that have had their DNA altered to tolerate being sprayed with herbicides and to ward off harmful pests.
+The company has broad global market penetration of biotech corn, soybeans and other crops that have had their DNA altered to tolerate being sprayed with herbicide and to ward off harmful pests.

-But increasing weed and pest resistance to Roundup and other crop protection chemicals has been a mounting problem for farmers, and Monsanto and rivals are racing to offer alternatives.
+But resistance to Roundup and other crop protection chemicals has been a mounting problem for farmers, and Monsanto and rivals are racing to offer alternatives.

-The work in microbials could help address some of those concerns but has broader implications for improved production and sustainability, using bacteria and fungi to optimize the performance of crops.
-Row crops as well as fruits and vegetables are target areas for product research.
+Monsanto has been working to build a new business platform in what it calls “biodirect” research, over the last two years, working to find ways to use bacteria and fungi to optimize the performance of crops and protect them from weeds and pests.
+The work is aimed at improving production of both row crops and fruits and vegetables.

 Biologicals are used to complement or replace agricultural chemical products and represent a growing market segment of roughly $2.3 billion in annual sales, according to Monsanto.